ItharDev/RPG-Viewer-Client/README.md

 > [!TIP]
-> Use multiple overlapping light sources with different ranges and colors to create more complex moods — like a smoky red glow near a forge, or the gradual blue haze of magical fog.
+> Use multiple overlapping light sources with different ranges and colors to create more complex moods — like a smoky red glow near a forge.

 Once you get the hang of it, lighting becomes a powerful storytelling tool.
 A single torch in an otherwise pitch-black dungeon can do more for tension than a paragraph of exposition.

 #### Lighting Presets

 > [!WARNING]
 > There is currently a known bug when creating or modifying a preset from light source panel.
 This causes the panel to open far left.
 You can still create and modify presets from the [Side Panel](#the-side-panel).